 8. Community photo drop-off day (donation per photo)

-9. $5 “no homework / no chores” pass
+9. $5 “no homework” or “no chores” pass

 10. Public dare challenge with donation thresholds

-11. Rent-a-student / volunteer for an hour
+11. Rent-a-student or volunteer for an hour

-Offer help with cleaning, organizing, or errands.
+Offer help with cleaning, organizing, yard work, or errands in exchange for donations.
+No inventory required.

 12. Pay to rename a room, table, or object for a day

-13. Surprise grab bags (all donated items)
+13. Surprise grab bags (donated items only)

 14. Pay to unlock a group reward (movie, treat, event)